 The three most common types of senior housing are congregate seniors housing (independent living), assisted living, and continuing care retirement communities.
-In addition, some assisted living facilities have a special memory care section of the facility for persons with Alzheimer's or other forms of dementia, and some assisted living facilities take early stage memory care patients.
-Full memory care units do not have kitchens and are secure to prevent the residents from wandering off on their own.
-There are several memory care facilities being built.
-Regulations specify these facilities must provide qualified staff which is to be present at all times.
+In addition, some assisted living facilities have a special memory care section of the facility for persons with Alzheimer's or other forms of dementia.
+Full memory care units do not have kitchens and are secure to prevent the residents from wandering on their own.
+Regulations specify these facilities must provide qualified staff, which is to be present at all times.
 Although there are no universally accepted standard definitions, retirement facilities can generally be characterized as follows:

 Independent Living or Congregate senior housing is multi-family housing designed for seniors who pay for some services (such as housekeeping, transportation, and meals) as part of the monthly fee or rental rate, but who require little, if any, assistance with the activities of daily living.
-They may have some home health care type services (such as eating, transferring from a bed or chair, and bathing) provided to them by in-house staff or an outside agency.
+They may have some home healthcare type services (such as eating, transferring from a bed or chair, and bathing) provided to them by in-house staff or an outside agency.
 Congregate seniors housing is not regulated by the federal government, and may or may not be licensed at the state level.
 The units are similar to traditional apartment units and generally have full kitchens.